Plutonomicon/cardano-transaction-lib/doc/query-layers.md

 ### Synchronization and wallet UTxO locking

-`Contract.Utxos.utxosAt` function returns a set of UTxOs at a given address.
-It looks reasonable to assume that if we call utxosAt at all wallet's addresses we will get the same set of UTxOs that [CIP-30](https://cips.cardano.org/cips/cip30/) `getUtxos` method would return (eventually).
+`Contract.Utxos.utxosAt` function returns a set of UTxOs at a given address by calling Kupo or Blockfrost, depending on the backend.
+It seems reasonable to assume that if we call `utxosAt` at all wallet's addresses we will get the same set of UTxOs that [CIP-30](https://cips.cardano.org/cips/cip30/) `getUtxos` method would return (eventually).
 But it is not, in fact, true.

 *UTxO locking* is a wallet feature that allows to hide certain UTxOs from results of CIP-30 calls, making them invisible to dApps.
 Among the wallets we support, it is currently only present in Eternl: